logicalclocks/hops-docs/docs/user_guide/hopsworks/jupyter.rst

 Jupyter Notebooks
 =======================

-The documentation for the Jupyter notebooks, excepted for the *Jupyter notebooks with version control* section, has moved to https://docs.hopsworks.ai
+The documentation for the Jupyter notebooks, except for the *Jupyter notebooks with version control* section, has moved to https://docs.hopsworks.ai

 Jupyter notebooks with version control
 --------------------------------------